 Fundamentals of Family Medicine: The Family Medicine Clerkship Textbook Robert B. Taylor, Editor, 3rd edition, 2003.
 Springer-Verlag New York, Inc., New York, NY.

 Grading

-The standardized clerkship policy can be found in the Academic Policies section of the FSUCOM Student Handbook - beginning on page 31.
+The standardized clerkship policy can be found on the Office of Medical Education website and in the FSUCOM Student Handbook -page 31.